Highlights from the Ratings and Financial Report for International Paper Company (IP)

 Morgan Stanley gave a rating of “Underweight” to IP, setting the target price at $29 in the report published on June 15th of the current year.

-During the last 5 trading sessions, IP fell by -2.24%, which changed the moving average for the period of 200-days by -15.85% in comparison to the 20-day moving average, which settled at $37.02.
-In addition, International Paper Company saw -17.55% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IP rose by +11.66%, which changed the moving average for the period of 200-days by -10.29% in comparison to the 20-day moving average, which settled at $37.57.
+In addition, International Paper Company saw -9.53% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading